-Both the Q Typ 116 and the PEN-F have been discontinued, but can regularly be found used on eBay.
+Both the Q Typ 116 and the PEN-F have been discontinued, but can regularly be found used on ebay.
 The Q Typ 116 was replaced by the Leica Q2, while the PEN-F does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Leica Q Typ 116 Manual (free pdf) or the online Olympus PEN-F Manual.
+Further information on the features and operation of the Q Typ 116 and PEN-F can be found, respectively, in the Leica Q Typ 116 Manual (free pdf) or the online Olympus PEN-F Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Leica Q Typ 116 or the Olympus PEN-F – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.